J. T. Blatty: Ukraine

 After finishing Fish Town in 2018, Blatty spent a month as an embedded journalist among the volunteer Ukrainian soldiers of the war in Donbas.
 Her photos and recorded oral histories became an exhibition titled "Frontline / Peace Life: Ukraine’s Revolutionaries of the Forgotten War", which was presented at the Ukrainian National Museum in Chicago in May 2019, and the Ukrainian Institute of America in New York City in 2020.
 Dmytro Lavrenchuk and Alina Viatina, Ukrainian veterans from the photos, accompanied Blatty to the exhibitions to tell their stories in person.
 The project was a finalist for the 2019 Lange-Taylor Prize for documentary photography.

 Blatty returned to photograph Ukraine veterans regularly over the next years, including with West Point classmate and veteran activist Dylan Tete and former Secretary of Veterans Affairs Bob McDonald.
 In November 2020, Blatty received the 2020-21 Fulbright Program U.S. Scholar Award to Ukraine, which she used to continue documenting Ukraine's volunteer soldiers, the latest project to be called "Transition Within Conflict and Across Borders".
 In November 2021, she appeared on the third season of Ukrainian reality television program Крутий Заміс, about veterans starting businesses.

 Blatty's book Snapshots Sent Home: From Afghanistan, Iraq, Ukraine - A Memoir was published by Elva Resa Publishing on February 20, 2024 (ISBN 978-1934617816).

 It is a memoir, partially of her experiences serving in Iraq and Afghanistan, but centering on her time photographing the Russo-Ukrainian war, and interviewing the veterans there.
+It won the 2024 Silver Award for War & Military from Foreword Reviews.
+In 2025, it was released as an audiobook by Tantor Media, and translated into Ukrainian language as Плем'я війни (War Tribe) by Tamara Duda (ISBN 978-617-8137-08-3, Komora Books).